Connect with us

 A spearphishing attack example

 A complex spear phishing vs phishing attack breached the network of cloud-based communication behemoth Twilio in August 2022.
-Scammers claimed to be from Twilio’s IT department to send phishing SMS texts to workers.
-The emails directed workers to a fraudulent website, prompting them to re-enter their login credentials, alleging that their passwords had expired or their schedules had shifted.
-We enhanced the phishing scam by adding ‘Twilio,’ ‘Okta,’ and ‘SSO’ (short for single sign-on) to the URL of the bogus website to tempt employees to click on the malicious link.
+Scammers impersonated Twilio’s IT department and sent phishing SMS messages to employees.
+These messages directed workers to a fake website, claiming that their passwords had expired or their schedules had changed, prompting them to re-enter their login credentials.
+The attackers made the scam more convincing by adding terms like “Twilio,” “Okta,” and “SSO” (Single Sign-On) into the fraudulent website’s URL, enticing employees to click on the malicious link.

-Other IT businesses involved in the phishing fraud included Authy, Twilio’s two-factor authentication service, and Signal, an encrypted messaging software that used Twilio for SMS service verification.
-Over 1,900 Signal accounts were among the 163 client organizations affected by the Twilio incident.
-It also demonstrated the increasing incidence of spear phishing attack, such as the one Twilio encountered.
+Other tech companies affected by the phishing fraud included Authy, Twilio’s two-factor authentication service, and Signal, an encrypted messaging app that used Twilio for SMS-based service verification.
+The attack impacted over 1,900 Signal accounts and affected 163 client organizations.
+This incident highlights the growing frequency of spear phishing attacks, such as the one experienced by Twilio.

 Must See: